 Get a glimpse into textile manufacturing with Tatonka Open Factory!
 Once a week Mountech Co.
-Ltd. in Ho Chi Minh City opens their doors to the public.
+Ltd. in Ho Chi Minh City, Vietnam, opens their doors to the public.
 Everyone who is interested in seeing the factory and production process is welcome.
-The project “Open Factory” started in 2011 and so far 410 people have visited.
+The project “Open Factory” started in 2011 and so far over 400 people have visited.
 Are interested in touring Mountech’s facilities?
 Sign up here.

 I’ve always been interested in seeing a textile factory and couldn’t wait to check it out.
 Mountech produces primarily Tatonka’s products – Tatonka is an outdoor brand that offers high-quality outdoor equipment.
 Tatonka has distributors all over the world and unfortunately, there isn’t one in Vietnam.

 The tours are every Friday from 10 to 11:30 AM and anyone interested can join.
 At the beginning of the tour, we learned about the companies history, employee statistics and working conditions.
 After the presentation was over we were given a tour of the production site.

 The production process consists of several steps, and the designers are located in Dasin, Germany.
 Based on their specifications prototypes are being put together.
 Every single person is making one particular prototype from start to finish.

 Digital templates are printed out and then used to cut fabric.
 At Tatanoka there’s a huge room with cutting machines for this task and every employee wears a special glove for protection.

 The previously cut out pieces are then sewn together by the sewing teams.
 Each team consists of up to 22 different sewing stations and every single person does a particular task.
 The result is a finished product!